AS Actuator FAQ

 A: When positions start to drift by the same amount and get progressively worse, the motor brushes are usually the culprit.
 Since these motors are DC motors, motor brushes are present and need to be replaced.
 Check to see if the motor you are using has replaceable motor brushes.
 If not, you may need a new motor.

-Q: Every once in a while, the machine gets jammed so we have to E-stop the system.
+Q: Every once in a while, the machine gets jammed, so we have to E-stop the system.
 Once we power back up and re-home, all of our points are off by a certain amount.
 We cycle power again, and it's fine.

 A: The parameters are set at a certain home current level value that must be reached for home to complete.
 Once this limit is reached, the motor reverses direction until it reaches a "z-pulse" on the encoder wheel.
 It is possible that the motor is sensing a different z-pulse every once in a while and throwing off your positions.
-Simply raise the home current limit, or loosen the motor coupling, rotate the motor shaft, and then tighten back down.
+Simply raise the home current limit, or loosen the motor coupling, rotate the motor shaft, and then tighten it back down.

 Q: We would like to upgrade the system to the newer, more powerful 32-bit SEL controller.
 Is there a DC equivalent SuperSEL Controller?